mario-maker-linker/mario-maker-linker/README.md

 - Build script for all extensions, if possible

 - Be more graceful about what domains the script runs on
-    + Pre-load with common Mario Maker sharing sites?
+    + Pre-load with common Mario Maker sharing sites
-    + Allow domains to be configured?
-Will require UI and way deeper extension knowledge than I have at this moment
+    + Allow domains to be configured
-    + A simple toolbar button to toggle the script on and off?
+    + Add a toolbar button to toggle the script on and off

+- Come up with a snazzier name for this thing

 ### Safari extension